Embassy of India, Paramaribo, Suriname

 Political

 Since the establishment of diplomatic relations, St. Vincent and the Grenadines (SVG), which became independent on 27 October 1979, enjoys cordial and friendly ties with India.
 Both countries interact actively in the U.N., Commonwealth and NAM and various other international fora.
-SVG supported India’s candidature for Non-Permanent seat at UNSC, gave assurances for future support and has also committed support for India’s bid for Permanent Membership of UNSC as part of the L69 group.
+SVG supports candidature for Non-Permanent seat at UNSC and has also committed support for India’s bid for Permanent Membership of UNSC as part of the L69 group.
 India also supported SVG’s non-permanent membership of UNSC.
-SVG has supported India’s successful candidatures in the elections to International Court of Justice (ICJ), International Tribunal of the Laws of the Seas (ITLOS), Executive Board of UNESCO and International Maritime Organization (IMO), WCO, IMO, WHO, ECOSOC and ICAO and several other multilateral organisations.

 Former President of India Sh.
 Ram Nath Kovind had a highly successful state visit to SVG from 18-20 May 2022.
 The President was accompanied by Minister of State for Finance Shri Pankaj Chaudhary, Members of Parliament Shri Satish Kumar Gautam and Smt.
 Rama Devi and a high-level official delegation.
-President was received with full military honour, and he held meetings with Governor General, SVG PM.
 An agreement for Exchange of Information and Assistance in Collection with respect to Taxes.
 The First Lady Smt.
 Savita Kovind visited a School of Special Needs separately and donated US$ 25,000/- to the Governor General’s Charitable Fund.

 Shri P.P.
-Chaudhary Minister of State for Law &Justice and Corporate Affairs visited St. Vincent and the Grenadines from April 22-24, 2018 under MEA’s innovative outreach programme and held bilateral talks with SVG PM Gonsalves.
-On 1st June, 2007, Mr. Vayalar Ravi, the then Minister of Overseas Indian Affairs, attended the first ever celebrations of Indian Arrival Day organized by SVG Indian Heritage Foundation.
+Chaudhary, India’s Minister of State for Law &Justice and Corporate Affairs visited St. Vincent and the Grenadines from 22-24, April 2018 under MEA’s outreach programme and held bilateral talks with SVG PM Gonsalves.
+On 1st June 2007, Mr. Vayalar Ravi, the then Minister of Overseas Indian Affairs, attended the first ever celebrations of Indian Arrival Day organized by SVG Indian Heritage Foundation.

-PM-SVG again met PM Sh.
-Narendra Modi on the margins of UNGA on September 25, 2019 during PM Modi’s meeting with CARICOM leaders.
-EAM met with SVG PM on 23 September 2022 on the sidelines of UNGA and co-hosted a high-level meeting of members of the L.69 group on “Reinvigorating Multilateralism and Achieving Comprehensive Reform of the UN Security Council”.
-EAM met SVG Minister of State for Foreign Affairs & Foreign Trade, Hon’ble Ms. Keisal Melissa Peters during the 4th India-CARICOM Foreign Ministers’ Meeting, held on the sidelines of UNGA in New York on 23 September 2022 and again during the India-COFCOR Meeting held in Georgetown on 21 April 2023.
+Prime Ministers met on the margins of UNGA on 25 September 2019 during PM Sh.
+Narendra Modi’s meeting with CARICOM leaders.
+They also met during the India-CARICOM leaders’ summit held in Georgetown, Guyana on 20 November 2024.
+EAM met with then SVG PM Hon.
+Gonsalves on 23 September 2022 on the sidelines of UNGA and co-hosted a high-level meeting of members of the L.69 group on “Reinvigorating Multilateralism and Achieving Comprehensive Reform of the UN Security Council”.
+On that day, EAM also met SVG Minister of State for Foreign Affairs & Foreign Trade, Hon’ble Ms. Keisal Melissa Peters during the 4th India-CARICOM Foreign Ministers’ Meeting, and they again during the India-COFCOR Meeting held in Georgetown on 21 April 2023.

 Hon’ble Minister of Agriculture, Forestry, Fisheries, Rural Transformation, Industry & Labour of SVG Mr. Saboto Caesar visited India to attend the 9th CII India- LAC Conclave from 03-05 August 2023.
 Mr. Curtis King, Minister of Education and National Reconciliation of SVG virtually addressed the Education Minister Session of Voice of South Summit on 13 January 2023.

-Prime Minister of SVG, Honourable Ralph E. Gonsalves chaired the L69 meeting hosted by the Foreign Minister of the Republic of India, on the margins of the 79th United Nations General Assembly and had discussions with EAM on the margins of Joint Ministerial Meeting of L-69 and C-10 groupings of nations on 26 September 2024.
+Prime Minister of SVG, Honourable Ralph E. Gonsalves chaired the L69 meeting hosted by the External Affairs Minister India, on the margins of the 79th United Nations General Assembly and had discussions with EAM on the margins of Joint Ministerial Meeting of L-69 and C-10 groupings of nations on 26 September 2024.

 DEVELOPMENTAL PARTNERSHIP